danfuzz/samizdat/doc/language-guide/04-operators.md

 is equivalent to specifying it as `0`.
 Omitting the end is equivalent to specifying it as `#expression - 1` (that is, one less than the size of the collection).

+As with single-value indexing, either/both of the start and end expressions may be prefixed with `^` to indicate indexing by position from the end of the collection.

 A slice expression using `..` is equivalent to calling `expression.sliceInclusive(start, end)` (with `end` possibly omitted).